 The current tax year runs from 6 April 2015 to 5 April 2016.

 Your tax-free Personal Allowance

-The standard Personal Allowance is £10,000, which is an amount of income you don’t have to pay tax on.
+The standard Personal Allowance is £10,600, which is the amount of income you don’t have to pay tax on.

 Income Tax rates